 6.3 During the period, we have continued with the diversification of our in-house investment portfolio into secure instruments such as bonds and secure bank deposits (not subject to bail-in) in line with our Treasury Management Strategy.
-The Council held £23.3 million of strategic investments and £187.5 million of inhouse investments at 30 November 2021.
+The Council held £23.3 million of strategic investments and £181 million of inhouse investments as at 30 September 2021.
 Appendix 14 shows the schedule of investments.